bcmichael/RNMR-Docs/docs/command/full_command.md

 for it with the last accessible dimensions as a default.
 The interpretation of the dim parameter is also affected by the dimension order set by `DIRB`.
 The result of the projection operation will have a size of one along the projection dimension.
 Each point in the destination record will be set to the maximum value at that point across all of the blocks.
+## PROG
+Identify program

+Category: Misc.

+Format: `PROG`

+Description:
+`PROG` prints the identity of the program (RNMRA or RNMRP) and the modification time of the corresponding file to the console.
 ## PROJ
 Calculate projection of blocked 2D record